1. A Wolf Spider with an Egg Sac

 10. Camel Cricket

 YUCK.
-That's all I, personally, have to say about this creature.
-But given that my job is to provide actual information, I'll follow up with a few facts.
+That's all we, personally, have to say about this creature.
+But given that our job is to provide actual information, we will follow up with a few facts.
 Fact 1: Camel Crickets are gross.
 Fact 2: They feed after dark.
-My guess is on the hopes and dreams of unsuspecting humans, but the fact book says they're actually just after plants and maybe some other insects.
+Our guess is on the hopes and dreams of unsuspecting humans, but the fact book says they're actually just after plants and maybe some other insects.
 Fact 3: They are known to come inside during the fall and winter, usually to basements and other low-lying areas.
 Fact 4: They are gross…and like other crickets, they are very, very bouncy.
 Fact 5: You probably shouldn't go in your basement during the fall and winter.

 11. The Masked Hunter

-I swear I didn't make this name up.
+We swear we didn't make this name up.
 But go figure, it's another type of assassin bug.
 And like the others, they can leave painful bites on humans.
 But wait!
 There's good news.
 The Masked Hunter usually feeds on bed bugs.
 So if you find them in your house…oh wait, that means you have bed bugs.
-Hmmm…
+Hmmm…well, you win some and you lose some.

 They're harmless for the most part.
-I know this.
+We know this.
 You know this.
 But given that the females lay their eggs in piles of their own feces, they are a little gross.
 Add to that, some species are toxic…so, you probably shouldn't eat them.
-They tend to hang out in dark, damp space, so you're most likely to encounter them under vegetation like dead leaves in wooded areas.
+They tend to hang out in dark, damp spaces, so you're most likely to encounter them under vegetation like dead leaves in wooded areas.
+We will admit though watching them crawl is like seeing a crowd at a baseball game doing the wave and we find that amusing.

 13. The Black Widow